santureddy/AWS-SAA-C02-Course/README.md

 #### S3 Glacier

-- No immediate access to objects, retrieval in minutes or hours.
+- No immediate access to objects, **retrieval in minutes or hours**.
 - Make a request to access objects then after a duration, you get access.
   - Retrieval time anywhere from 1 min - 12 hrs
 - Secure, durable, and low cost storage for archival data.